build-canaries/clj-cctray/README.md

 - `:job`
   The projects job name.

-If `:snap` is used as the `:server` option then the following keys will also be added:
+If `:circle` is used as the `:server` option then the following keys will also be added:

-- `:stage`
-  The projects stage name.

 - `:owner`
   The name of the project owner, this is the Github user or organisation name.

-- `:branch`
-  The git branch name that snap is pulling from.

 ## Normalised strings